 This is the width (number of characters in the sequence pattern) of a single motif.
 STREME chooses the optimal width of each motif individually using a heuristic function.
 You can choose limits for the minimum and maximum motif widths that STREME will consider.
 The width of each motif that STREME reports will lie within the limits you choose.

-If you do not specify a set of control sequences, STREME will create one by shuffling each primary sequences while preserving the frequencies of all k-mers it contains.
-STREME also creates a Markov model of order k-1 from the control sequences that you provide, or from the shuffled primary sequences.
-Check this box and set the value of k if you want to override the default value that STREME uses.
+If you do not specify a set of control sequences, STREME will create one by shuffling each primary sequences while preserving the frequencies of all words of length order+1 that it contains.
+STREME also creates a Markov model of the given order from the control sequences that you provide, or from the shuffled primary sequences.
+Check this box and set the value of order if you want to override the default value that STREME uses.